-Some Twin Cities pick-your-own farms to keep in mind for June that make a great day trip: Pleasant Valley Orchard near Taylors Falls was our family’s first berry-picking adventure.
+Some Twin Cities pick-your-own farms to keep in mind for June that make a great day trip: PLEASANT VALLEY FARM near Taylors Falls was our family’s first berry-picking adventure.
 Years later we’ve yet to come across a sweeter strawberry than those harvested at that farm.
 We’ve been treated very well at AFTON APPLE ORCHARD (they offer berries in the summer; see below for fall fruit).
 I’ve also heard good things about PINE TREE ORCHARD and WYATT’S STRAWBERRIES for a South Metro strawberry picking option.
 Skip down to our pick-your-own produce address to find the farms that offer strawberries or click on the berries for our own list of the best strawberry farms.

 Last July, I loved watching my kids meandering down the rows of raspberry and blueberry bushes at THE BERRY PATCH of Forest Lake.
 The bushels of wild blueberries from BLUEBERRY FIELDS OF STILLWATER barely survived the trip back home.
 Keep in mind that many orchards offer pick-your-own fall raspberries if July escapes you: we’ve enjoyed picking at AFTON APPLE ORCHARD and APPLE JACK ORCHARDS of Delano.